Residential bridging loans

 Sale exit

 The most common exit for chain break and downsizing cases.
 You repay the bridging loan from the proceeds of selling your existing property.
-What makes this credible to a lender is a realistic asking price supported by recent comparable sales, evidence that the property is either already on the market or will be listed promptly, and a timeline that fits within the loan term.
-An overoptimistic asking price is the most common weakness in sale exits.
+What makes this credible is a realistic asking price supported by comparable sales, evidence that the property is or will be listed promptly, and a timeline that fits within the loan term.

 2